jhallen/joe-editor/docs/man.md

 that the cursor appears in the same column that it was in on the original line.

-If you want to indent the text you enter, you can use the __TAB__ key.
+If you want to indent the text you enter, you can use the __Tab__ key.
-This inserts a special control character which makes the characters which follow it begin at the next TAB STOP.
-TAB STOPS normally occur every 8 columns, but this can be changed with the __^T D__ command.
-PASCAL and C programmers often set TAB STOPS on every 4 columns.
+This inserts a special control character which makes the characters which follow it begin at the next tab stop.
+Tab stops normally occur every 8 columns, but this can be changed with the __^T D__ command.
+PASCAL and C programmers often set tab stops on every 4 columns.

 If for some reason your terminal screen gets messed up (for example, if you receive a mail notice from biff), you can have the editor refresh the